-Students aged 19+ may have to pay some or all of the costs depending on the course level, the level of qualification they have and their circumstances.
+Students aged 19+ may have to pay some or all of the costs depending on the course level, the level of qualification they have and their circumstances - ask colleges for more information.
 Advanced Learner Loans are available to students aged 19 or over, studying an approved course at Level 3 up to and including Level 6.
 There is also Advanced Learner Loan Bursary Fund for people who may be in particular hardship.

 Apprentices get at least the National Minimum Wage for apprentices and many get more.

 Trainees may get help with travel and meals and may be able to apply for other learning support.

 Other help includes...

 - 16-19 bursaries; also Learner Support Fund 19+ – schools, colleges and training providers may help with some costs if you're struggling, so ask them

 - Residential Bursary Fund if you're course isn't available locally – see individual college websites